MikeAvgeros/bay-leaf-jobs/README.md

 -   **Implementation**

+    This was achieved by adding a search bar on the top of the View Jobs page that filters the jobs based on keywords.

 -   **Requirement**

     As a User (Developer), I want to be able to view when a job was posted and other info so I can decide if I should apply.

 -   **Implementation**

+    This was achieved by showing a lot of information when Users click More Info on the job they desire as well as the date it was posted by the recruiter.

 -   **Requirement**

     As a User (Developer), I want to be notified that my application was sent successfully and view all the jobs I applied to on my profile.

 -   **Implementation**

+    This was achieved by sending the User an automated email once the application has been successfully sent to the database, which can then be viewed by the relevant recruiter.

 -   **Requirement**

     As a User (Developer), I want to be able to contact the recruiter in case I have questions about a job or simply want to follow up on my progress.

 -   **Implementation**

+    This was achieved by adding an Email button next to the apply button which open a new tab and allows the developer to email the recruiter directly, should they need.

 -   **Requirement**